Tips about painting and decorating videos

 Physically, we are what we are, but we do have control over our general appearance.
 The camera never lies.
 How do you look on site?
 Is that you in the smart Blaklader pants or are you the quasi-tarmaccer with your butt hanging out your scaggy painters pants.
 Are you tidy or are your work clothes plastered in paint?
 If, on the video, you see a tell-tale colour card of paint marks from the pocket to the knee of your pants, so can your client.
 Through the 3rd eye perspective of a video camera, you get to see your image, and act, or not.

 Rather than idyllic photos after a room has been put back together, walk round with a video camera when work is in progress.
 Do you have everything ordered and tidy, or is your work area a dusty filthy obstacle course?
 What do you think your client thinks?

 Just a few ideas on how to incorporate video technology into your painting and decorating thinking.

-These are the painting videos in my Youtube channel that you can look at.
 If you have any useful insights into video, please share them with us.

 Please share it on Twitter, Facebook, or print it out for reference.
 Thanks.